mainmatter/mainmatter.com/_posts/2021-12-05-this-week-in-os-1.md

 In ESA 4.1, he implemented a session #setup method: a first step to migrate away from custom initializers and to allow removing mixins.
-The method excludes the ApplicationRoute that ESA adds automatically and that is causing build issues for embroider and typescript users.
+The method excludes the application route that ESA adds automatically and that is causing build issues for embroider and typescript users.

 - [https://github.com/simplabs/ember-simple-auth/issues/2314](https://github.com/simplabs/ember-simple-auth/issues/2314)